ericschulman/testing/overlapping_reg/README.txt

 1v1
 - trying to guage 1v1 regressor what happens...

+shi_examples_summer_1_slow
+- same as shi_examples_summer_1.ipynb.
+The code runs slower due to refitting model at each step...

+shi_examples_summer_1_fast
+- same as shi_examples_summer_1.ipynb.
+The code runs faster and I only fit the model 1x like vuong test 5.
+I demonstrate different versions of the test...

 shi_examples_summer_1
 - same as overlap_shi_ex_pt.ipynb. updates include v5 test. v5 test includes bias correction on regular test.